 Glover performed two songs under his Childish Gambino persona.
 The second song, This Is America, is a vital social commentary which reduces the American way of life to the level of gun culture.

 The song’s message wasn’t evident in the live performance but came through loud and clear after watching the video.
 The This Is America video was released almost immediately after the show.
-Within a few hours it received half-a-billion views on YouTube.
+Within hours it received half-a-billion views on YouTube.
 By around 7 a.m. on Sunday, the video was trending at number two, from 32, with 1.6 million views.

 Glover’s rendition of the song on the show was vocally and visually stunning.
 He stood shirtless and still for most of the piece, surrounded by young performers in school uniforms doing African-influenced, popular American dances.
 At one point Glover appeared trapped in a digital prison made of bars of light.